Park Medical Practice

 This job is now closed

-Park Medical Practice is seeking to employ an enthusiastic and motivated clinical pharmacist who shares our vision of high quality patient care and innovative service development.
+Park Medical Practice is seeking to employ an enthusiastic and motivated Paramedic who shares our vision of high quality patient care and innovative service development.
 You will work alongside our existing clinical team and help develop and manage the joint aims of the Practice to improve patient outcomes.

 The ability to work confidently and effectively in a varied, and sometimes challenging environment is essential.